 There are many ways that you can serve up the fruit to butterflies.
 Some people use a bird suet feeder to hold over-ripe rotting fruit hanging from a tree branch.
 Others have taken a plant saucer or flat bird feeder and used a plant hanger to hang the saucer/feeder from a tree branch.

 You could also place an old dish or flat bird feeder out on a deck railing or table with some old fruit cut or lightly smashed in it.
-If you are looking for something fancier in your garden you could always use one of the beautiful decorative bird baths (like the one pictured to the right from Amazon.com) or a decorative hanging flat bird feeder.
+If you are looking for something fancier in your garden you could always use a decorative bird bath or a flat bird feeder.